History Explorer Camps

 What would it be like to be a girl in 19th century Minnesota?

 Experience the differences and similarities between life today and life as a Pioneer, Dakota, and Victorian girl!
-Costumed staff lead campers through the historic Gibbs farmhouse, explore the restored prairie, and host a Victorian tea party!
-Each day includes history inspired crafts, activities outside, and time with friends.
+Campers will tour the historic Gibbs farmhouse, explore the restored prairie, and host a Victorian tea party!
+Each day includes history inspired crafts like beading bracelets, making yarn and cornhusk dolls, as well as activities outside, and time with friends.